Kamal-Walia/Udacity_Travel_App/README.md

 # Udacity: Travel App

 Travel app helps you plan your trips.
-Simply enter the desired trip location and date; My Custom Travel App will display the current weather or weather forecast depending on the trip date and an image of the location using information obtained from external APIs.
+Enter the desired trip location and date; The Travel App will display the current weather and an image of the location.

 ## API(s) Used